facebookresearch/hydra/demos/README.md

 # Demos
-This folder contains multiple demos.
+This folder contains multiple runnable demos.
 It is recommended to go through it in order.

 - [0_minimal](0_minimal/README.md) : A minimal example